aneldev/dyna-ts-react-module-boilerplate/README.md

 You have to install the `rsync` on your system.
 - For Mac, you don't need to do anything.
 It is already there.
 - For Linux [follow this guide](https://www.hostinger.com/tutorials/how-to-use-rsync)
 - For Windows's _not a clear guid has been found, feel free to fork this doc._

 # Known issues

 ## HMR performs only full refresh

-The callbaks are not called, only the page is refreshed.
+The callbacks are not called only the page is refreshed.
 Forks are welcome.

 # Typescript module without React?

-If you are interested in a **typescript module**, with other words if you want to implement everything as we do here but without any react components, check this out this [dyna-ts-module-boilerplate](https://github.com/aneldev/dyna-ts-module-boilerplate) repo.
+If you are interested in a **typescript module**, in other words, if you want to implement everything as we do here but without any react components, check this out this [dyna-ts-module-boilerplate](https://github.com/aneldev/dyna-ts-module-boilerplate) repo.

 # References